Turismo Nacional BR

 Turismo Nacional, often referred to as Turismo Nacional BR, is a touring car racing series based in Brazil which is promoted by Vicar.
 The series uses modified production cars from the Brazilian market.
-Turismo Nacional was created in 2013 and has been promoted by Vicar since 2021.
+Turismo Nacional was created in 2017 and has been promoted by Vicar since 2021.
 The championship consists of six distinct classes: A, B, Super, PRO, Elite, and Senior.
 The series is composed of six overall rounds which are subdivided into four 20-minute races.

 Classes

+Cars

 In 2018, the class system was updated from before to include the following classes for cars: